jeffreyscheng/CIS520_final_project/README.txt

     - We load in the training data and train using a logistic model with cost optimization.
     - Y_hat (the output) is the predicted labels of the test data passed in

-    - An example of this is within the test_script.m script.
+    - An example of this is within the scripts/test_script.m script.
 To run this, simply just run it.
     - This script randomizes the train set to come up with a test set and a train set,
     - It then trains the model and predicts for the test set and prints the score